 - Build Vocabulary (Preview: all ages and before reading a new story.
 Note new sight words and any tricky words that may be in the text AHEAD of time)

 - Sound it out (if sounding it out doesn’t make sense tell the spelling pattern… /p/ /h/ one or /p/ /h/ /on/ /e/) there is another spelling pattern for the /f/ sound. we write it /ph/ but say /f/ and the rest of the word follows the long vowel pattern we already learned, silent e & long O.

 - What Makes Sense? (sounding it out only works for a short time on regular spelling patterns, think about the story/ look at the photo what word makes more sense)

 Why Beginning Readers struggle?

-Preschool through grade 2 are the grade levels where children are building a foundation for learning.
-To over simplify preK through 2nd Grade are all learning different strands of the exact same thing.
+To over simplify preK through 2nd Grade are all learning different strands of the exact same skills.
 They are learning the foundations of reading and are building an academic trust fund so to speak that will carry them throughout all of their academic learning.
-PreK is entry level and by the end of second grade mastery is expected for most or all skills.
-Until they master these basic concepts progressing through these foundational levels may be challenging and reading expectations for grades 3 and up may seem impossible.
-It is natural for a child during this time to feel challenged or even struggle during this process.
+Foundational reading skills like phonics, phonemics and spelling patterns are what kids will use throughout their life to help decode unknown words.
+By the end of second grade mastery is expected for foundational reading skills.

 A learning gap is more than a reader who is struggling.
 Learning gaps are areas where your child has been struggling for some time and is performing below grade level standard.
 So if your child is in 5th grade and reading at a 2nd grade level, I would consider them a beginning reader with a 3 year reading gap.